Making disciples of Jesus in communities where he is least known

 Faithful Witness

-Through Faithful Witness, SIM works with partner organisations and recruits from churches across the globe, to share the good news in difficult places and where there is little or no Christian witness.
+Through Faithful Witness, SIM works, to share where there is little or no Christian witness.

 -